Modified Tamarack Procedures

 Small group size

 All programs will be conducted in contained groups not to exceed 14 participants and chaperones.
 If your group exceeds this limit, contact Tamarack Nature Center to look at programming options.
+Day camps will consist of contained groups of 15 campers, plus staff and volunteers.

 Outdoors, rain, snow or shine